pa2si/tortuga/README.md

-v 0.11.18
+v 0.11.19

 What's new:

-- removed generate static pages
+- working now wo generateStaticPages. middleware back to "standard locale" is english

 Done: